Better Breathers Exercise

 Exercising at home

-If you are looking to supplement your class activities or would like an alternative then there are other opportunities designed for people with respiratory conditions.
+If you are looking to supplement your class activities or would like an alternative then try these opportunities from Asthma & Lung UK (formerly British Lung Foundation).

 Advice and Support